Justia Lawyer Rating

 The threshold first question is whether the changes to 186.22(b) are retroactive.
 They are.
 People v.
 Sek (2022) 74 Cal.
 App.
 5th 657, 667; People v.
 E. H. (2022) 75 Cal.
 App.
 5th 467, 478.

 There was little dispute in the case that Clark was a member of the Sex Cash Money criminal street gang.
-There was also little dispute that Clark burglarized the victim’s home with three other men, of which were members of the Northside Parkland street gang, which was a subset of the Sex Cash Money street gang.
+There was also little dispute that Clark burglarized the victim’s home with three other men who were members of the Northside Parkland street gang, which was a subset of the Sex Cash Money street gang.

 The Fourth Appellate District began its analysis by reminding the reader that a “criminal street gang means an ongoing, organized association or group of three or more persons . . . whose members collectively engage in, or have engaged in, a pattern of criminal activity.”
 Penal Code § 186.22(f).
 More than one member of the gang must have engaged in criminal conduct.